Echelon133/Write-ups/Nanomites.md

 In this writeup I'm going to show you how I solved a crackme challenge that uses the anti-memory dumping technique called **The Nanomite Technology**.

-This crackme was solved without using any tricks/debuggers/tracers - I only used Ghidra and Python, because I wanted to gain an in-depth knowledge about the whole binary execution.
+This crackme was solved without using any tricks/debuggers/tracers - I only used Ghidra and Python, because I wanted to gain an in-depth knowledge about the whole binary.

 ## What are Nanomites?

-If we read up about this technique, we will find out that the key concepts of it are:
+If we read up on this technique, we will find out that the key concepts of it are:
 * have at least two processes - a parent process and a child process
 * child process executes code that has some instructions (usually conditional jump instructions) replaced with 0xcc byte (which is an **int3** instruction, that stops the child execution and gives the control over it to the process that debugs it - the parent process)
 * parent process debugs the child process and waits for **int3** interrupt that gives it control over the child process and initiates the interpretation phase, which decides how to change child process registers (e.g. **EFLAGS** or **instruction pointer**) before setting them back and resuming the child process execution